Hacker0x01/docs.hackerone.com/docs/hackers/directory.md

 Pink thunderbolt <br>![directory-2](./images/directory-2.png)</br> | The program responds quickly to report submissions.
 There's a <48 hour first response time.
 Purple and pink thunderbolt <br>![directory-1](./images/directory-1.png)</br> | The program responds quickly to report submissions and is also quick in awarding bounties.
 There's a <48 hour first response time and a <14 day time in awarding a bounties.

-### Directory Services
+### Using the Directory
-The Directory enables Hackers to:
-* Share their disclosure experiences and add security team contact information to the Directory so others can benefit from their work.
-* [Search the Directory](https://hackerone.com/directory) to get the contact information for an organizations' security team.

-*Note: If an organization hasn't published security contact information anywhere, HackerOne recommends considering assistance from the [local CERT](https://www.first.org/members/teams/).*

-The Directory enables programs to:
-* Publish contact information for receiving information about potential vulnerabilities in your products or online services, such as a security@ email address or a HackerOne program.
-See [ISO 29147](http://www.iso.org/iso/catalogue_detail.htm?csnumber=45170) for additional guidance or [contact HackerOne](mailto:support@hackerone.com).
-* [Search the Directory](https://hackerone.com/directory) for your organization to ensure that your security team's contact information and disclosure policy is accurate.
+You can search for organizations in the directory by searching for them in the search bar.
+You can also filter organizations by asset type and sort them by:
+* Newest
+* Oldest
+* Bounty Amount
+* Number of bugs resolved
+* Alphabetized name

 ### Correcting Information on the Directory
-As the directory is community-curated, hackers who maintain sufficient reputation can update information, or you can reach a moderator at directory@hackerone.com
+As the directory is community-curated, hackers who maintain sufficient reputation have edit rights and can update information about an organization, or you can reach a moderator at directory@hackerone.com with any changes.